JuanjoRC8/JuanjoRC8/README.md

 ### 👋 Hi, I'm Juanjo! 🚀

 Welcome to my GitHub profile!
-I'm a passionate **Full Stack Developer** with a love for creating impactful, user-friendly, and scalable applications.
+I'm a passionate **Developer** with a love for creating impactful, user-friendly, and scalable applications.
 Always learning, building, and exploring new technologies to push the boundaries of innovation.

 ---